aws/aws-parallelcluster/docs/getting_started.rst

 Please refer to the `VPC DHCP Options <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html>`_ documentation for further guidance.

-Once these paraeters contain valid values, the cluster can be launched by running the create command:
+Once these parameters contain valid values, the cluster can be launched by running the create command:

 ::